alex-moon/ban/README.md

 A lightweight Bash script to help you block yourself from using time-wasting or distracting commands until a specified date with optional reasons and friendly reminders.

-Perfect for developers and terminal junkies trying to reclaim their focus.
+Perfect for wofi/bemenu/fuzzel/etc. users trying to wrestle some of their headspace back from distractions.

 ## Install